The heroic last stand of the Samurai: The tragic failure of the Satsuma Rebellion

 The key events of the rebellion

 The rebellion began in January 1877.
-Saigo's forces quickly seized control of Kagoshima, the capital of Satsuma, and began to march towards Tokyo.
+Saigo's forces quickly seized full control of their base, Kagoshima, the capital of Satsuma, and began to march towards Tokyo.

-The two sides clashed at the Battle of Tabaruzaka on February 1, 1877.
+The two sides clashed at the Battle of Tabaruzaka from March 3 to March 20, 1877.
 Despite being outnumbered, Saigo's forces initially gained the upper hand and inflicted heavy losses on the Imperial Army.

 However, they were eventually forced to retreat due to lack of supplies.